The Truth Behind Acupuncture: Does It Or Doesn’t It Work?

 Where Does Acupuncture Come From?

 Acupuncture has 2500-year-old roots in Traditional Chinese Medicine (TCM).
-The idea of it is that when a person suffers from an illness, they are actually suffering from an imbalance of qi (pronounced Chee), which is loosely translated as ‘life force’ or ‘energy flow’ – basically, it’s an energy that brings what you need into your body and pushes out what you don’t need.
-The remedy for this imbalance is to place fine needles into points of the body called ‘meridians‘.
-These are the points where qi has a habit of getting caught up.
+The idea of it is that when a person suffers from an illness, they are actually suffering from an imbalance of qi (pronounced Chee), which is loosely translated as ‘life force’ or ‘energy flow’ -- basically, it’s an energy that brings what you need into your body and pushes out what you don’t need.
+The remedy for this imbalance is to place fine needles into points of the body called ‘meridians’.
+These are the points where qi is in the habit of getting caught up.

 A student of history would be completely justified in telling you that, while physicians in the far east spoke of this concept qi, in the west they spoke much the same way about an imbalance of humors (bodily fluids).
 This imbalance of humors was remedied by a brutally archaic practice known as bloodletting.
 In some cases, a person could have up to 80% of their blood drained for something as trivial as a fever (obviously making the situation worse).
 The correlation between qi and humors is hence the root of a majority of skepticism about acupuncture.